-The CMG comprises an independent safeguarding expert who acts as Chair of the CMG along with up to six independent members who are volunteers with safeguarding management experience and expertise, and who have been appointed following an open and transparent recruitment process.
-The CMG also contains British Canoeing's Designated Safeguarding Lead and will on occasion seek advice from others within the organisation who can offer paddling specific expertise.
+The CMG comprises an independent safeguarding expert who acts as Chair of the CMG along with up to eight independent members who are volunteers with safeguarding management experience and expertise, and who have been appointed following an open and transparent recruitment process.
+The CMG also contains British Canoeing's Designated Safeguarding Lead and Deputy Designated Safeguarding Lead and will on occasion seek advice from others within the organisation who can offer paddling specific expertise.

 Gill been the Independent Chair of the CMG since January 2017.
 Gill is a hugely experienced safeguarding and governance consultant with a proven track record of working at a senior level in a safeguarding consultancy and training capacity for a number of decades.
 She has extensive experience at national and international level of delivering and facilitating effective and challenging change improvements around the safeguarding of children, young people and adults.
 Gill is retained by a number of sports national governing bodies as an independent consultant and trainer.
 She also works extensively across the FE/HE, charity, youth and faith sectors and, although she left the NSPCC in 2013 (where she was a senior consultant for the CPSU and then the national consultancy services), she remains an Associate for both the NSPCC and for the Ann Craft Trust.